Professional impact analysis: How are you perceived by other people?How do you and your messages affect the audience?

 - How are you understood?

 - In which aspects can you improve?

 Better safe than sorry.
-Afterwards we are often smarter, but then it is a bit too late.
+Afterward, we are often smarter, but then it is a bit too late.
 Better: An impact analysis provides a speaker with professional feedback before the actual event.
 Get feedback before the critics get their turn.
 Why should you take unnecessary risks?
 Why should you give up a successful performance?
 Prepare for crucial situations.
-Do a rehearsal.
+Rehearse.
 Get feedback for it.
 This allows you to experience the impact beforehand and to optimize it if necessary.

 - Body language